DinhLiu/arXiv_Crawler/README.md

 - Large ID ranges may take considerable time
 - Images are automatically removed from LaTeX sources to save space
 - Failed downloads are logged but don't stop the crawler
+- All operations are logged to timestamped log files in `{STUDENT_ID}/logs/`
+- Log files include detailed timestamps and error tracking